DonMartin76/oauth2-workshop/lab3/README.md

 Expected outcome: The profile as a JSON representation.

 **Note**: The authorization server did **not** ask you to authorize the access to the API; but remember that we did that in Lab 2!
-The Autorization remembers that decision.
+The authorization server remembers that decision.

 ### Revoke access for the application